 Permanently installed stainless steel tubing distributes compressed breathing air to all of building-based air cylinder fill panels.

-FARS Helps Meet Applicable NFPA, CGA & ASME Standards
+The Firefighter Air System (FARS) Helps Meet Applicable NFPA, CGA & ASME Standards for Enhanced Firefighter Safety

 Every authorized FARS is monitored on a 24-7-365 basis for carbon monoxide, air pressure, and moisture levels.
 Testing and certification are typically performed on a quarterly basis.
 A study of nearly 7,000 air quality reports on FARS systems over a 7-year period found that the air in FARS exceeds NFPA 1989 standards.
 In fact, the study found FARS air quality was more compliant with NFPA 1989 standards than non-FARS fire department compressed breathing air samples.